-Chris Tabor was named the Browns’ special teams coordinator on Jan.
+Chris Tabor was named Browns special teams coordinator on Jan.
 25, 2011.
 Tabor, pronounced TAY-ber, has 22 years of coaching experience between the high school, collegiate and professional levels.

 Since Tabor’s arrival, the Browns lead the league with an average of 11.3 yards per punt return and rank eighth in total kick-return yards.
 In addition, the team has had five players named AFC Special Teams Player of the Week.

 In 2013, Tabor helped K Billy Cundiff set a franchise record with 62 touchbacks on kickoffs.
 In addition, Travis Benjamin set a team record with 179 punt-return yards against Buffalo on Oct.
 3.

 In 2012, K Phil Dawson and KR Joshua Cribbs were both selected to the Pro Bowl, marking just the second time in team history that two specialists made the annual all-star game in the same year (2008, Cribbs and LS Ryan Pontbriand).
 The Pro Bowl selection was the first of Dawson’s 14-year career.
 His 93.5 (29 of 31) field goal percentage clip led the AFC and was a career best.
 Dawson’s seven field goals from 50 yards or longer tied for the second-most in the NFL in 2012.
 Cribbs finished fourth in the NFL in kickoff return average (27.4) and sixth in punt-return average (12.0).
 In addition, Johnson Bademosi led all rookies and finished tied for third in the NFL with 18 special-teams tackles en route to being named the PFW/PFWA All-Rookie special teams player.

 As a team, the Browns led the NFL with nine punt returns of 20 yards or longer in 2012, including rookie Travis Benjamin’s team record 93-yard return against Kansas City (12/9/12).
-The Browns also led the league in the league in opponents’ average starting position after kickoffs (19.9) and were second in the NFL in opponents’ kickoff return average (19.8).
+The Browns also led the league in opponents’ average starting position after kickoffs (19.9) and were second in the NFL in opponents’ kickoff return average (19.8).